RhyanRodriguez3/Excel-Guide/README.md

-# Excel Formulas
+# Excel Portfolio
-Contains stored excel formulas and their use cases.
+Contains stored excel formulas and use cases.